 Here is Sally Gardner’s top-ten list of print and audio titles suitable for kids with dyslexia.

-Saddleback Educational Publishing targets their catalog to struggling learners and their list includes fiction, history, sci-fi, classics, poetry, reference and more.
+Saddleback Educational Publishing targets its catalog to struggling learners and their list includes fiction, history, sci-fi, classics, poetry, reference, and more.

 See a list of Young People’s books focusing on dyslexia from the Yale Center for Dyslexia & Creativity.